krishnaaditi/Hierarchical-Fine-Tuning-Approach/README.md

   -   Visual Intervention:

-        Take the same image, apply small changes (like adding blur or noise), and get the average output of the vision encoder.
+       - Take the same image, apply small changes (like adding blur or noise), and get the average output of the vision encoder.

-        Use PCA (a math technique) to find the main “correction direction” in this average.
+       - Use PCA  to find the main “correction direction” in this average.

-        During testing, add this direction to the encoder’s output to make it more stable.
+       - During testing, add this direction to the encoder’s output to make it more stable.

 - Textual Intervention:

-        Compare captions with and without hallucinations.
+       - Compare captions with and without hallucinations.

-        Compute the difference in the text decoder's internal representations.
+        - Compute the difference in the text decoder's internal representations.

-        Add a “correction direction” to make it avoid hallucinated outputs.
+       - Add a correction direction  to make it avoid hallucinated outputs.

 Together, these tweaks steer the model away from hallucinations, without needing extra training.